 As the most visible of the college’s Chicago services, the Harrison Street facilities allow the college to better serve the pet owners and veterinary professionals in the state’s population center while opening new opportunities for recruiting and training students.Medical District Veterinary Clinic at Illinois, which delivers primary care services for dogs and cats, is a busy urban practice where veterinary students gain experience that can’t be duplicated at the Veterinary Teaching Hospital in Urbana.

 Here students learn about speed and accuracy of diagnosis; client relation skills to develop a bond with pet and owner; low-stress handling of patients to ensure pet—and owner—are eager to return; and best practices in marketing and business processes.

 Clients identify with the Illinois brand and the clinic’s pet-centered focus, from Halloween costume parties for pets to social media interactions.
-A dog trainer, who works closely with Veterinary Behavior at Illinois, holds classes in the clinic after hours.
 The clinic is accredited by the American Animal Hospital Association.